StartupBus: Prior to competition

-Competition format
+Competition

 The competition starts off with a 72-hour bus ride from the determined start-off location to its destination, voted through Facebook and Twitter.
 Each bus consists of 24 buspreneurs, which comes equipped with Wi-Fi, charging points and tables among the seats with no other luxuries.

 Through the 72-hour bus ride, buspreneurs are to form teams of 3-4 members of their choosing and work on their final product which comes in the form of viable web applications to be presented to a panel of judges for submission on the end of the competition day.
 Winners will get funding to kick-start their idea with prior winners of StartupBus being able to expand their creations and creating new ones.

 Power on board the StartupBus is however short in supply and with Wi-Fi that is unstable at times, making the competition even tougher for the buspreneurs.
-On-board are experienced mentors from prior StartupBus competitions, available to help the teams out.
+Experienced mentors from previous competitions are also present onboard the StartupBuses to render help to the teams where needed.
 Pit stops are made where buspreneurs gather feedback on their products, learn about business environments and to rest for the night.